-Researchers find new culprit in castration-resistant prostate cancerDecember 13th, 2012 in Cancer /
+Researchers find new culprit in castration-resistant prostate cancerDecember 13, 2012 in Medicine & Health / Cancer

 Scientists at Dana-Farber Cancer Institute have discovered a molecular switch that enables advanced prostate cancers to spread without stimulation by male hormones, which normally are needed to spur the cancer's growth.
 They say the finding could lead to a new treatment for prostate cancers that are no longer controlled by hormone-blocking drugs.